 Sources: United States Bureau of Labor Statistics*, United States Air Force**

 Air Force linguists often work overseas, receiving, translating, and recording intelligence in such foreign languages as Farsi, Mandarin Chinese, Russian, Japanese, Spanish, Korean, Arabic, and Pashtu.
 In addition to translation and analysis, Air Force linguists are responsible for operating and utilizing communications equipment and identifying new frequency searches for similar intelligence.
 Most of the work is classified and security clearance is mandatory.

 Salary Information for Air Force Linguists

-Although Air Force salaries are based on rank and years of service, in 2016 an enlisted Air Force linguist could expect to earn at least $18,802 per year for the first two years of service, without any additional education, prior service, or advancement.
+Although Air Force salaries are based on rank and years of service.
 In addition to salary, enlisted airmen (as the military refers to recruits of both sexes) can earn money towards their education through a variety of scholarships and bills, including the Montgomery GI Bill.
 The Air Force provides insurance and living expense benefits and offers the potential for bonuses.

 Education Requirements for Air Force Linguists

 Air Force linguists are required to have earned a high school diploma or General Educational Development (GED) certificate with 15 college credits.
 They must have also completed the eight and a half weeks of basic training necessary for entrance into the military.
 Once these tasks are met, and the necessary aptitude for or experience in linguists is demonstrated, prospective Air Force linguists are trained in the language in which they will specialize at the Defense Language Institute in Monterey, California, followed by the necessary technical training at the Goodfellow Air Force Base in San Angelo, Texas.
 The training in California and Texas can sometimes be applied toward community college degrees or college-level coursework.